Pedromaia26/LAPR2-ISEP/docs/SprintC/US12_ResultsOfTest/US6_CreateTask(FromESOFT19-20).md

-# US 006 - To create a Task
+# US 012 - To record the results of a given test

 ## 1. Requirements Engineering